lammps/lammps/doc/src/Fortran.rst

       greater than or equal to the length of the string (not including the terminal ``NULL`` character) that LAMMPS returns.
 If the variable's length is too short, the string will be truncated.
 As usual in Fortran, strings are padded with spaces at the end.
+If you use an allocatable string, the string **must be allocated** prior to calling this function, but you can automatically reallocate it to the correct length after the function returns, viz.,

+      .. code-block :: Fortran

+         PROGRAM test
+           USE LIBLAMMPS
+           TYPE(lammps) :: lmp
+           CHARACTER(LEN=:), ALLOCATABLE :: str
+           lmp = lammps()
+           CALL lmp%command('units metal')
+           ALLOCATE ( CHARACTER(LEN=80) :: str )
+           str = lmp%extract_global('units')
+           str = TRIM(str) ! re-allocates to length len_trim(str) here
+           PRINT*, LEN(str), LEN_TRIM(str)
+         END PROGRAM test

+      will print the number 5 (the length of the word "metal") twice.

    :p character(len=\*) name: string with the name of the property to extract
    :r polymorphic: pointer to LAMMPS data.
 The left-hand side of the assignment